- Home

 A CT (computerised tomography) scan uses x-ray beams to create a detailed three-dimensional picture of an area inside the body.
 Your chest, abdomen and pelvis will be scanned to check whether the cancer has spread.

 Before the scan, you may be asked to drink a liquid or have a special dye called contrast injected into a vein.
 This helps ensure that anything unusual can be seen more clearly.
-The dye may make you feel hot all over and leave a strange taste in your mouth for a few minutes.
+The dye may cause you to feel hot all over, give you a strange taste in your mouth and you could feel as if you need to pass urine (pee).
+These reactions usually go away in a few minutes, but tell the team if you feel unwell.

 The CT scanner is large and round like a doughnut.
 You will lie on a table that moves in and out of the scanner.
 The scan is painless.
 While it can take 30–45 minutes to prepare for the scan, the scan itself takes only a few minutes.
 Most people can go home as soon as the scan is over.

-Before having scans, tell the doctor if you have any allergies or have had a reaction during previous scans.
-You should also let them know if you have diabetes or kidney disease or are pregnant or breastfeeding.
+Before having scans, tell the doctor if you have any allergies or have had a reaction to iodine or contrast during previous scans.
+You should also let them know if you have diabetes or kidney disease, or are pregnant or breastfeeding.

 Ultrasound